50 Things To Do in Iowa This Winter

 21.)
 Jester Park Nature Center (Granger, Iowa).
 This gorgeous nature center provides plenty of opportunities for learning and exploring both outdoors and indoors.
 Do not miss your chance to rock climb on their bouldering wall too!

 22.)
 The Hall (Valley Junction, West Des Moines, Iowa).
 Go on a Friday evening or Saturday afternoon/evening for several food truck options.
 Grab a game on your way in (or bring your own, as we have done many times) to keep the kids busy.
-It’s loud, games on the screens, and fun food and drink options to keep everyone happy.
+It’s loud, with games on the screens, and fun food and drink options to keep everyone happy.
 Some nights they have live music too!

 23.)
 Beaverdale Confections (Des Moines, Iowa).
-Of course, you will go for the chocolate, but you can also watch them make chocolate and caramels (if you go at the perfect times, they will even let you sample them).
+Of course, you will go for the chocolate, but you can also watch them make chocolate and caramel (if you go at the perfect times, they will even let you sample them).
 Pick up some classic candies along with your chocolatey goodies.

 24.)
 The Highlander Hotel (Iowa City, Iowa).
 Just east of Cedar Rapids, Iowa in the Iowa City area, spend a long weekend at this fun and retro-inspired hotel which offers a huge pool!